truenas/documentation/content/TrueCommand/Clustering/MountingClusterVolumes.md

 To mount a volume, use the following command:

-'# mount -t glusterfs HOSTNAME-OR-IPADDRESS:/VOLNAME MOUNTDIR'
+'mount -t glusterfs HOSTNAME-OR-IPADDRESS:/VOLNAME MOUNTDIR'

 For example:

-'# mount -t glusterfs server1:/test-volume /mnt/glusterfs'
+'mount -t glusterfs server1:/test-volume /mnt/glusterfs'

 See http://gluster.org/ for additional references.